open-innovations/leeds-2023/docs/project/kpi-tracker.md

 summary: We are automating the process of creating individual KPI reports for our stakeholders.
 ---

-The Leeds 2023 team have to periodically create KPI (Key Performance Indicator) reports for our stakeholders, whether funders, trustees or other interested parties.
+The LEEDS 2023 team have to periodically create KPI (Key Performance Indicator) reports for our stakeholders, whether funders, trustees or other interested parties.
 This project is focussed on automating the process of creating and presenting these reports, ideally with no manual processing.